Rubén L. Gómez (Modern Languages and Cultures), Program Director

 The departments of nursing, modern languages and cultures, and sociology have developed a sequential program to prepare students in the health professions for the realities of the workplace, which include a growing Spanish-speaking population.
-While the curriculum closely parallels that in the nursing program, it also serves other health-related programs offered by the College, such as biology, chemistry, public health, psychology, and sociology.
+While the program closely parallels curricular sequences in the Department of Nursing by design, it serves all programs interested in various aspects of the health professions: biology, chemistry, mental health services, nursing, and psychology, as well as sociology.

-The minor (20 credits) includes Spanish language training, Latino cultural practice, specialized health-related vocabulary, and community health issues, culminating in a community health internship experience in a Spanish-speaking health-related facility.
+The minor (20 credits) includes elementary Spanish language training, Latino cultural practice, specialized health-related vocabulary, and community health issues, culminating in a community health internship experience in a Spanish-speaking health-related facility.
+The minor program includes all courses outlined below.

 The certificate program (15 credits) targets working individuals who seek employment or are currently employed in a health-care setting.
 It does not include the internship component, as participants may apply their learning in their immediate work environment.
 Many area health-care institutions currently offer a tuition assistance program to their employees.
 Certificate applicants must take the Spanish language courses at Fisher or receive the permission of the program director.